SeaBebop/Wifi-Heat-Map/readme.md

 ## WiFi Coverage Heatmap Survey

 Quick manual site survey of my home network using a free WiFi analyzer app (walkaround method).
 Data is approximate/limited but highlights real attenuation issues from walls and placement.
+The floorplan was created manually with canva.

 ### Setup
 - Access Point: Verizon Router